akhilsahuji/backdrop-off/README.md

-# Backdrop-Off - Background Remover
+# Backdrop-Off - Bulk Background Remover

 A simple and powerful desktop application for removing backgrounds from images with custom background color options.